CESNET/netopeer2/README.md

 to perform all these steps even though the executed scripts check whether the modules/some configuration already exist and do not repeat/overwrite any modules/configuration.

-These are the options that affect the initial setup:
+This is the option that affects the initial setup:
 ```
-INSTALL_MODULES:ON
-GENERATE_HOSTKEY:ON
-MERGE_LISTEN_CONFIG:ON
+SYSREPO_SETUP:ON
 ```

-If cross-compiling for a different architecture, you will likey want to turn all these options off and then run the scripts `setup.sh`, `merge_hostkey.sh`, and `merge_config.sh` manually.
+If cross-compiling for a different architecture, you will likely want to turn all these options off and then run the scripts `setup.sh`, `merge_hostkey.sh`, and `merge_config.sh` manually.

 ### Sysrepo callbacks